pinkpong111/Vector-Storm-Theory/README.md

 Rest Mode systems appear "soft, slow, slightly imperfect" (Recovery Theory phenomenology) because they maintain residual instability.
 This residual is not a failure of governance — it is the maintained capacity for self-correction and structural learning that prevents brittleness.

+---

+## 15. Lifecycle Dynamics

+> **Status: Exploratory Extension.** This section develops implications of the core DFG framework (Sections 1–14).
+It is not required for application of the core theory.

 **Rest Mode as noise processing regime:**

 The preceding description of Rest Mode — micro-storms continuous, macro-storms extremely rare — describes the *what*.
 The mechanism that produces this state is fractal energy decomposition: